 Common level for volunteer firefighters and some law enforcement officers.

 Your first semester at ABTECH will prepare you for this level.
-Common level of certification for firefighters, camp counselors, rescue workers, and general public.
+The common level of certification for firefighters, camp counselors, rescue workers, and the general public.

 Common level for beginning certification to work on an advanced life support ambulance.
-This levels allows them to start IV's and give some medications.
+This level allows them to start IV's and give some medications.
 Your second semester will prepare you for this level.